Delaware Breastfeeding Laws

 DE Breastfeeding Laws: At Work

 The federal FLSA’s PUMP for Nursing Mothers Act protects all breastfeeding employees, but Delaware law also requires employers to support breastfeeding employees by providing reasonable break time and an appropriate lactation accommodation.
-There are, however, no additional layers of lactation protection that exceed the PUMP Act.
+There are, however, no additional layers of workplace lactation protection that exceed the PUMP Act.
 Read the law: Delaware Code Ann. tit.
 19, § 710-11.
 Discrimination in Employment

 DE Breastfeeding Information + Resources